the-teachingRSE-project/competencies/competencies.md

 - **Individual developer (Locally-based):** A single person working on some research software - often a researcher with RSE skills.
-- **Individual developer (RSE team-based):** A single person working on research software - generally a professional RSE supporting another team's software on its own.
+- **Individual developer (RSE team-based):** A single person working on research software - generally a professional RSE supporting another team's software on its own, who however is connected to an RSE team.
 - **Group of developers (Locally-based):** A group of RSEs/researchers within a research group or team, working together on developing software to support or undertake a single research goal/project.